 Reverter to settlor: limitations on the relief

-On the material event, the settled property must revert to the settlor (IHTM16000) themselves, who must then still be living.
-The property (IHTM04030) out of which the settlor carved the life interest (IHTM16000) may have been in possession or in expectancy at the time when the settlement was executed.
-Where there are multiple dispositions, the property which reverts must be the underlying property in which the interest in possession (IHTM16000) subsists.
+On the material event, the settled property must revert to the settlor themselves, who must then still be living.
+The property (IHTM04030) out of which the settlor carved the life interest (IHTM16060) may have been in possession or in expectancy at the time when the settlement was executed.
+Where there are multiple dispositions, the property which reverts must be the underlying property in which the interest in possession (IHTM16062) subsists.

-On C’s death in B’s lifetime, there is no relief under IHTA84/S54 (1) because the property which reverts to B is the life interest which B settled and not Blackacre itself.
+On Rupert’s death in Thomas’s lifetime, there is no relief under IHTA84/S54 (1) because the property which reverts to Thomas is the life interest which he settled and not Blackacre itself.

 There is no relief if the settlor has previously disposed of their reversion to someone else.
 Nor does the relief apply where the life tenant and the remainder men resettle the property already in a settlement upon the same trusts or trusts corresponding to them.